-‘Vanderpump Rules’ Star Katie Maloney Says She Has No FOMO Amid Her Three Friends Pregnancies
+‘Vanderpump Rules’ Star Katie Maloney Says She Has No FOMO Amid Her Three Friends’ Pregnancies

 “Honey, we’re not getting any younger.
 We’re going to have a baby,” Katie responded back.

 The future of Vanderpump Rules is still up in the air, as Bravo has not confirmed a ninth season at this time.
-Many of the cast members have noted that they are just waiting for the phone call for filming to begin, but it’s yet to happen as of now.
+Many of the cast members have noted that they are just waiting for the phone call for filming to begin, but it’s yet to happen.

 Should the show go on, Katie and Tom’s conversations regarding starting a family would likely play out as children would be the driving storyline in Season 9.
-Stassi’s pregnancy will not play out on screen as she was let go from Bravo earlier this year for her past treatment of former co-star Faith Stowers.
+Stassi’s pregnancy will not play out on screen, as she was let go from Bravo earlier this year for her past treatment of former co-star Faith Stowers.